Balochistan Govt Released Rs 28 Bln For 1285 Development Schemes - UrduPoint

 The provincial government had authorized 803 from total 951 ongoing schemes on radical basis to ensure the development work in the province, he added.

-Expressing his view on occasion Balochistan Chief Minister said that the government was striving hard to solve basic issues of people through development, adding that the approved development schemes were contained on road and infrastructure rehabilitation, education, health, irrigation, agriculture and drinking water facilities.
+Balochistan Chief Minister has directed the authorities to work hard to solve basic issues of people through development, adding that the approved development schemes were contained on road and infrastructure rehabilitation, education, health, irrigation, agriculture and drinking water facilities.

-"It is the first time in the history of Balochistan that a huge number of schemes had been approved in such a short span of time which shows government seriousness towards development of the province," he noted.

-Chief Minister said that the construction of sports complex was one of the major development projects of the current financial year.